AntonAgaro/app-template/README.md

 # Template for developing with docker
 It is implied that vite will be used on the client.
+You have to create .env files.
+See compose files and .env.production for vite.
+See https://vitejs.dev/guide/env-and-mode#env-files

 ## Dev mode
 ***docker compose -f compose.dev.yaml up --build***